Abramovuch/cyborg/readme.md

     MenuScraper         :     16: {}
     GeoIPScraper        :      7: {}

 This is the status of the pipeline, the number is the number of tasks that have been processed.
 The dictionary to the right will display error totals, for examle `{"notfound":4, "exception":2}`.
+Data should start to appear inside `results` file as soon as the GeoIPScraper has processed some data.

 ## What works?
 This is just an alpha at the moment, the example works but there is still a lot to be done: